-1. Who is it aimed at?
+1. Who is the Qualifications Framework Programme aimed at?

-Leaders are those coordinating/leading on infant feeding and/or the implementation of the Baby Friendly standards in public services.
+Leaders are those coordinating/leading on infant feeding and the implementation of the Baby Friendly standards in public services.
 Leaders are the staff who project manage infant feeding services and/or Baby Friendly on a day-to-day basis, including those who provide specialist services.
 This qualification level is also available to participants who are not currently in a lead role, but who are interested in career progression.
 In this case, they would need to demonstrate that they have proactively sought experience in assisting the lead with strategic coordination, and thus would be capable of achieving the requirements outlined for the leadership qualification.

-2. How does it work?
+2. How does the Qualifications Framework Programme work?

-A list of suggested learning resources is provided for each vision statement and is designed to guide the participant as they work towards meeting the capabilities.
+A list of suggested learning resources is provided for each Vision Statement and is designed to guide the participant as they work towards meeting the capabilities.
 However, it is not an exhaustive list.
 Participants are also encouraged to use independently sourced material and their own knowledge and experience to complete their portfolio.

 3. How do I apply?

-4. What support is provided?
+5. What support is provided?

-5. What will be assessed?
+6. What will be assessed?

 - A child rights focus

-- A mother centred approach
+- A person-centred approach

 - Emphasis on reflection and self-awareness, with an eye for opportunities and proactive

-- Multi-disciplinary and inter-professional approach.
+- A multi-disciplinary and inter-professional approach

-6. Portfolio submission and assessment
+7. Portfolio submission and assessment

 - Have I completed each piece of work asked for and kept within the word limit?

-- Does my work illustrate how I meet the capabilities for the vision statement?
+- Does my work illustrate how I meet the capabilities for the Vision Statement?

 - Does my work adhere to the principles above?

-7. Marking and results
+8. Marking and results

-For each vision statement, participants are asked to submit work that demonstrates
+For each Vision Statement, participants are asked to submit work that demonstrates

 - application to practice